tday93/ss14-docs/src/en/proposals/tday93-cooking.md

 * Variation on system for drink mixing:
    * Static set of effects for base alcohol type(s)
    * Complexity influenced by mixers + garnishing.
+      * Also by rare/special alcohol variations (maybe findable on salvage missiones, or orderable via cargo, captain should definitely have a private stash)

 ## Required Machines, Containers, and Implements